Last Updated on: April 17, 2023

 - Error Threshold: Here you can set the error threshold that is acceptable for your specific scenario.
 If the percentage goes over that threshold, it will be flagged as a failure within Jenkins.

 - Average Time: Specify the average response time limit during the test.
 Like the error threshold, if the limit is exceeded, it’ll be recorded as failed in Jenkins.

 When the test is running, the status is displayed, in real-time, in the Jenkins Console Output.

 While Docker has many advantages, there can be limitations when executing load tests with heavy load, such as consuming a lot of CPU on the server, when using multiple Docker containers on the same machine, which can dramatically affect the test results.
 With a solution like LoadView, which can be easily integrated with CI tools like Jenkins, we’re able to create and manage load tests with thousands of concurrent connections from a fully managed cloud.

 This article was a brief introduction into using Docker and Jenkins to execute cloud-based load tests.
 Set up a demo with one of our performance engineers to learn more about setting up test scenarios and configuring load tests with LoadView.

-Try the LoadView platform today and get $20 in load testing credits to get started.
+Try the LoadView platform today and get up to 5 free tests to get started.